Size ranking: 6th

 Eridanus in the sky

-In Ptolemy’s day, though, the river dried up 17° farther north, at the star now assigned the Greek letter Theta (θ).
+In Ptolemy’s day, though, the river dried up 17° farther north, at the star to which Johann Bayer assigned the Greek letter Theta (θ).
 The name Achernar was transferred from this star to its present position when Eridanus was extended south in the late 16th century.
-We now know Theta Eridani as Acamar, a name that comes from the same Arabic original as Achernar.
-Achernar is the only first-magnitude star not listed in Ptolemy’s Almagest, because it was too far south for him to see.
+Theta Eridani was then renamed Acamar, a name that comes from the same Arabic original as Achernar.
+The present-day Achernar is the only first-magnitude star not listed in Ptolemy’s Almagest, because it was too far south for him to see.

-Eridanus was first shown flowing onwards to the present-day Alpha Eridani on a globe of 1598 compiled by Petrus Plancius.
+Eridanus was first shown flowing southwards to the present-day Alpha Eridani on a globe of 1598 compiled by Petrus Plancius.
 Plancius got his information on the southern stars from observations made by the navigator Pieter Dirkszoon Keyser during the first Dutch voyage to the East Indies (the ‘Eerste Schipvaart’) in 1595–97.
-However, we do not know whether the idea of extending Eridanus was due to Plancius, Keyser, or even some earlier navigators who had previously seen this star.
+Whether the idea of extending Eridanus was due to Plancius, Keyser, or even some earlier navigators who had previously seen this star is not known.

-The southern extension of the river to Achernar consisted of five stars in all, and is clearly seen on the chart of Eridanus in Johann Bayer’s Uranometria published in 1603.
-Bayer included these five new stars in the catalogue that accompanied the map, labelling them in order of increasing southerly declination with the Greek letters Iota (ι), Kappa (κ), Phi (φ), Chi (χ), and Alpha (α), which they still bear today.
+The southern extension of the river to Achernar consisted of five stars in all, and is clearly seen on the chart of Eridanus in Bayer’s Uranometria of 1603.
+Bayer included these five new stars in the catalogue that accompanied the chart, labelling them in order of increasing southerly declination with the Greek letters Iota (ι), Kappa (κ), Phi (φ), Chi (χ), and Alpha (α), which they still bear today.
 These same five stars can also be seen in the lower left of Bayer’s chart of the twelve new southern constellations invented by the Dutch navigators.

 According to the Arab star name expert Paul Kunitzsch, Bedouin Arabs visualized present-day Achernar and Fomalhaut (in Piscis Austrinus) as a pair of ostriches.